BookStackApp/website/content/blog/beta-release-v0-25-0.md

 * Re-enabled missing plaintext copies on system-generated emails. ([#1182](https://github.com/BookStackApp/BookStack/issues/1182))
 * Improved 'SQL' code block highlighting. ([#1181](https://github.com/BookStackApp/BookStack/issues/1181))
 * Simplified ".env.example" file and created full example version. ([#1205](https://github.com/BookStackApp/BookStack/pull/1205))
+* Fixed WYSIWYG editor issue that could reset cursor position on code block click. ([#1162](https://github.com/BookStackApp/BookStack/issues/1162)).

 ### Next Steps

 Throughout this last release cycle I've been playing with a new design based upon a lot of feedback provided via issues on GitHub.
 You can see preview along with the goals of this design update [on the pull request](https://github.com/BookStackApp/BookStack/pull/1153).
-This will be my personal focus for the time being.
+This will be my personal primary focus for the time being.

 ----